carlfriess/DoritOS/report/Report.md

 The struct above describes each node in the linked list.
 The field `type` marks nodes as free or allocated while the `base` and `size` fields define the precise memory region.

 In contrast to the other fields, the `cap` field does not directly relate to the memory region described by the node.
-Instead it is the RAM capability for the entire RAM region initially added to the memory manager.
-As we will see, this is necessary for the releasing of memory.
+Instead it is the RAM capability for the RAM region, which was initially added to the memory manager.
+As we will see, this is necessary in order to later release allocated memory.

-To be precise, the `cap` field actually consists of a struct storing not only the capability for the entire regions, but also the information describing the region:
+Looking at the `cap` field in more detail, it actually consists of a struct storing not only the capability for the initial region, but also the information describing it:

 ```c
 struct capinfo {